kafka, security, authentication, authorization, encryption, acls, compliance, best-practices, governance

 OWASP API Security Project - General API security principles applicable to Kafka's protocol: https://owasp.org/www-project-api-security/

-Kafka: The Definitive Guide (O'Reilly, 2021) - Chapter on securing Kafka deployments, written by Kafka committers
+Kafka: The Definitive Guide (O'Reilly, 2024) - Chapter on securing Kafka deployments, written by Kafka committers and practitioners

 NIST Cybersecurity Framework - Framework for improving critical infrastructure cybersecurity, applicable to data infrastructure: https://www.nist.gov/cyberframework